DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0-rc/objects/trainee.html.md

         string, required
       </p>
       <p class="govuk-body">
-        The date of birth of the trainee.
-Coded according to the <a href="https://www.hesa.ac.uk/collection/c24053/e/birthdte">HESA date of birth field</a>
+        This field records the date of birth of the student.
       </p>
       <p class="govuk-body">
         Example: <code>2000-01-01</code>